 Jennifer Felt

 Jennifer Felt is CLF’s Ocean Campaign Director.
-In this position Jennifer works to build and expand a diverse, multi-stakeholder network for regional ocean planning across New England and helps to develop the nation’s first regional ocean plan.
-Prior to CLF, Jennifer was at the Marine Conservation Institute, where she worked for five years in Washington, DC and New Hampshire.
-Previously, she worked for Humane Society International in Latin America and the Caribbean, served in the Peace Corps in Honduras.
+In this position Jennifer leads CLF’s work to advance ocean habitat protection in New England.
+Prior to CLF, Jennifer was at the Marine Conservation Institute, where she worked for five years in Washington, DC, and New Hampshire.
+Previously, she worked for Humane Society International in Latin America and the Caribbean and served in the Peace Corps in Honduras.

 Recent Posts